 Liszt's Vallée d'Obermann captures the essence of Senacour and the Romantic sublime.
 But there are other associations at work, visual as well as literary.
 Turner was capturing the awe and majesty of the Alps in watercolour exactly at this time, and already Casper David Friedrich painted his masterpiece The Wanderer Above the Sea of Clouds.

-I will be playing Vallée d'Obermann in France this summer and at the Etchingham Festival on June 30.
-And I will also play the antidote to Obermann, the charming and carefree Au lac de Wallenstadt, also from the Swiss book.
+I played Vallée d'Obermann at the Etchingham Festival a few years ago (where I will be returning, post covid, in June 2022), as well as its antidote, the charming and carefree Au lac de Wallenstadt, also from the Swiss book.
 Here is the indefatigable Marie again:

 The shores of Lake Wallenstadt detained us for some time.
 Franz wrote for me there a melancholy [sic] harmony, imitative of the sigh of the waves and the cadence of oars, which I have never been able to hear without weeping.

-My Marie d'Agoult quoatations come from Alan Walker's Franz Liszt: The Virtuoso Years.
+The Marie d'Agoult quotations come from Alan Walker's Franz Liszt: The Virtuoso Years.